zbenmo/passing_the_torch/docs/neural_networks.md

 torch.Size([1])
 ```

 Above, we've derived a new class from *nn.Module*.
-Out NN model is a *nn.Module*.
+Our NN model is a *nn.Module*.
 We'll have a couple of attributes to each instance, that is in the example *fc1* and *fc2*.
 In the constructor, those are just created and saved for later. *nn.Linear* is basicly two tensors.
-In the example of *fc1*, one of size [5, 10] and the other of size [5, 1] (bias).
+In the example of *fc1*, one of size [10, 5] and the other of size [10] (bias).
-The operation implied by *nn.Linear* is basically *matmul* bewteen the input and the first tensor we then add the bias tensor. *fc* stands for "fully connected", this name is used often for *nn.Linear*.
+The operation implied by *nn.Linear* is basically *matmul* bewteen the first tensor and the input we then add the bias tensor. *fc* stands for "fully connected", this name is used often for *nn.Linear*.
 The internal modules are the "layers" of the neural network.

 ``` py
 model.fc1.state_dict()